 In recent years crisis thinking associated with international migration has motivated a political re-evaluation of well supported elements of the relationship between migration and development.

-In this Sussex Development Lecture, Michael Collyer will discuss these strategies and highlight evidence that suggests that these efforts will be largely futile if not entirely counterproductive in terms of the immediate efforts of restricting international migration.
+In this Sussex Development Lecture, Michael Collyer discusses these strategies and highlight evidence that suggests that these efforts will be largely futile if not entirely counterproductive in terms of the immediate efforts of restricting international migration.

 Michael Collyer, Professor of Geography (Geography, Sussex Centre for Migration Research, International Development)